Saturn is back for 2025

-Opposition is on August 27-28 for this apparition and the rings are around 8.1 degree tilt, a little less than last year but still looking very impressive.
+Opposition is on September 20 for this apparition and the rings are around 2 degree tilt, almost a straight line (edge on) but still looking very impressive.
 During this event, the rings will be their brightest due to the Seeliger Effect.
 Here’s a detailed account of this phenomenon as description by renowned observer Stephen James O’Meara.
-The Cassini division will still easy to make out with the rings face still exposed in the eastern and western edges.
+The Cassini division will still easy to make out with the rings still exposed in the eastern and western edges.

 EarthSky has some great resources for viewing the visible planets so you can keep up with all of these solar system objects in advance.